Dherse/masterproef/content/3_translation.typ

     smallcaps[*Coupler*]
 }
 Couplers are part of each photonic gate present on the processor, they have the ability to couple two signals based on a coupling coefficient.
 This is a key intrinsic, at it allows the user to couple signals directly, something that would otherwise be difficult to implement.
 In terms of the underlying hardware, it should be a direct one-to-one relation with a coupler on the processor itself.
 However, the compiler should be able to optimize the coupling coefficient based on the frequency content of the signal and the calibration curves of the device.

+#{
+    set text(size: 12pt, fill: rgb(30, 100, 200))
+    smallcaps[*Sink & empty source*]
+}
+Additionally, in some cases, the user might want to produce a signal that is empty, or to consume a signal without doing anything with it.
+For this reason, the compiler should be able to produce a sink intrinsic operation that consumes a signal with little to no return losses, as well as producing an empty source that produces a signal with little to no power.
+This is especially useful in cases where the user might want to have a reference "empty" signal, or to have a signal consumed without any effect on the rest of the system.
+An example of such cases can be a spectrometer, that wants to switch in an empty signal to calibrate the dark current of the detectors.

 #figurex(
     title: [ Intrinsic operations in photonic processors. ],